 Accounting due diligence involves an examination of the financial information like profit margins for ascertaining whether it is true and accurate as per the accounting records of the startup or company.

-The environmental due diligence involves finding out any environmental risks or liability while investing or acquiring a startup.
+The environmental due diligence involves finding out any environmental risks or liabilities while investing or acquiring a startup.
 Technology due diligence is done if the investment is made in new and innovative technology.
 It can also involve intellectual property due diligence where highly valued intellectual property is acquired.

 Due diligence varies according to the type of deal.
 If an entrepreneur or angel investor is making an investment in a startup or company to acquire a 10% stake or ownership then the due diligence exercise would be less.
 Further, if the same investment is made to acquire a 100% stake or ownership in that startup or company, then the level of due diligence exercise performed in such a transaction would be extremely high.
-Due diligence carried for investment transactions is lesser than that of a merger and acquisition transaction.
+Due diligence carried out for investment transactions is lesser than that of a merger and acquisition transaction.

 So this blog will help readers, entrepreneurs, venture capitalists, angel investors, and those planning to make an investment in a startup.
 It will help them understand the concept behind the exercise of due diligence with respect to any startup or company.
 In the next blog, we will see the process or steps involved in performing the due diligence of a startup or company.